..

 A basin for washing (be careful to dispose of the soapy water away from rivers, soap is perfectly biodegradable but not in the water!
 Discharged directly into rivers without being filtered by the soil, is deadly for aquatic organisms.

 Olive oil for cooking (grocery shops don't offer much choice and you quickly get fed up of Chinese noodles.
-Olive oil helps in a great way to properly cook peppers, onions, courgettes, apples lentils over the long term, it saves your appetite); mosquito repellent (in order to survive Lake Issik Kul!)
+Olive oil helps in a great way to properly cook peppers, onions, courgettes, apples lentils over the long term, it saves your appetite); mosquito repellent (to survive Lake Issyk-Kul!)

 What was your itinerary in Kyrgyzstan?

-Quite random.
-I arrived in Sary Tash (from the Pamir) with the idea of going to Sary Moghul and then to Osh to get a border permit to be able to go to the regions close to China and finally I ended up doing non of it.
+Completely by chance.
+I arrived in Sary Tash (from Pamir) with the idea of going to Sary Moghul and then to Osh to get a border permit so be able to go to the regions near China, and in the end I didn't did any of that.

-I kind of travelled day by day looking at the map.
-The only real route I followed without being able to do otherwise was the one between Jalal Abad and Naryn.
-I left it to go up to Song Kul... then I had no idea where to go.
+I traveled almost day by day, looking at the map.
+The only real road I followed without having any other choice was the one between Jalalabad and Naryn.
+I left it to go up to Song-Kul ... after that I had no idea where to go.

-It's actually quite complicated to plan.
-Some of the tracks are so bad that you go up the passes pushing all the time, and no point in saying you'll make up for it on the way down: I've ridden down passes without ever exceeding 8 km/h.
-One day, I "travelled" all day only to do 30 km, and with mud all the way up to my hub.
+In fact, it's quite complicated to plan.
+Some trails are so bad that you have to push your bike up the hills the whole time, and needless to say, you can't make up time on the descent: I've gone down passes without ever exceeding 5 miles per hour.
+One day, I "rode" all day to cover 19 miles with mud up to my hubs.

-I have also on some occasions followed the trail of the Silk Road Mountain race.
-It was beautiful, some trails are much faster than some roads (the Kazarman road is terrible in certain places for a bike - rocks, corrugated iron ... ) and I took routes to avoid "highways" as much as possible (the expressway between Balykchy and Bishkek) which I finally stayed on because there was not much traffic and it was quite pleasant to keep on moving forward.
+I have also followed the Silk Road Mountain Race route on several occasions.
+It was magnificent; thesecertain paths are much faster than some roads (the Kazarman road is a nightmare in some places on a bike— pebbles, corrugated metal, etc.) and I planned my routes to avoid the "highways" as much as possible (the expressway between Balykchy and Bishkek) which I ended up staying on because there wasn't much and it was quite pleasant to ride.

 I didn't want to do EVERYTHING over a given time, I hate bucket lists.
 I prefer to go where I want, to enjoy a place I like, to leave another one that I only half like without having finished visiting.